PrestaShop/prestashop-specs/back-office/multistoregeneralspecs.md

 ## WHAT

 Thus, this project aims at specifying the current and expected behaviour when the multistore is enabled and when there are many stores.
 It's the general behavior.
-Some pages can have specific behavior, you can find this specific cases in the specifications of each back-office pages
+Some pages can have specific behavior, you can find these specials cases in the multistore specials cases specs

 ## SPECIFICATIONS